2027 Memoir Retreats in Guatemala

 Wrap Up

-• One night stay in lovely boutique hotel in Antigua and dinner
+• One night stay in a boutique hotel in Antigua, including dinner

-• Yoga on the platform with professional instruction
+• Yoga on the deck with professional instruction

 • One private professional one-hour lakeside massage